-Section 3: A Person Working in More Section 3: A Person Working in More Than One Position Complete this section only if the PERSON is working in more than one position for you.
-All the monthly work of an employee for one employer counts as one position However, do not include educational substitute on-call service in the initial eligibility determination If the employee is working in multiple systems (example: PERS and TRS) contact Employer Support Services for assistance 1.
-List the job titles and position numbers: Job Title 1 Position Number Job Title 2 Position Numb er hours of service.
-For example: when an en positions.
-When the employee's combined 2.
+Section 3: A Person Working in More e Than On e Position Complete this section only if the PERSON is w vorking in mo re than one p osition for you.
+All the monthly work of an employee for one employer counts as one position However, do not include education onal substitut te on-call servi ice in the initial eligibility determination If the employee is working in mul Services for assistance ltiple system s (example: Pl ERS and TRS) contact Employer Support List the job titles and position numbers: Job Title 1 Position Numb er - 11 Job Title 2 Position Numb er 2.
 Return to Section 2 to evaluate the eligibility of an employee working in one system by using the combined hours of service.
 For example: when an employee has two PERS positions, combine the hours worked in both positions.
 When the employee's combined hours of employment meet the definition of an eligible position in Section 2, the employee is retirement-eligible.
-Section 4: Eligibility Determination a nd Emplo yee Notific ation Employers: Check the appropriate box and have determination.
-You retain this worksheet. ve the emplo yee sign the f orm to acknowledge the position eligibility The position has been determined to be: Eligible for mei neligible for m · · · · · · · · · · · · · · · · · · · Employee's Signature Date (mm/dd/yyyy) Employer Representative's Name and Title (Ple ease Print) Employer Representative's Signature Date (mm/dd/yyyy) Section 5: Periodic Eligibility Review Employers: You should review eligibility period ically.
+Section 4: Eligibility Determination a nd Emplo yee Notific ation Employers: Check the appropriate box and ha determination.
+You retain this worksheet. ve the emplo yee sign the f orm to acknowledge the position eligibility The position has been determined to be: Eligible for membership Ineligible for membership Employee's Signature Date (mm/dd/yyyy) Employer Representative's Name and Title (Please Print) Employer Representative's Signature mployer Representative's Signature Date (mm/dd/yyyy) Section 5: Periodic Eligibility Review , Employers: You should review eligibility period lically.
 Fill ou t this section v vhen eligibility has changed.
-Date: lity changed?
-Comment: Reviewer: Ves No Date: lity changed?
-Comment: Reviewer: Yes No Date: × lity changed?
-Comment: Reviewer: Ves No
+Date: Reviewer: lity changed?
+Comment: Reviewer: Yes No Date: lity changed?
+Comment: Reviewer: Yes No Date: lity changed?
+Comment: Reviewer: Yes No